brianc/node-postgres/README.md

 ### Client pooling

 If you're working on something like a web application which makes frequent queries you'll want to access the PostgreSQL server through a pool of clients.
 Why?
 For one thing, there is ~20-30 millisecond delay (YMMV) when connecting a new client to the PostgreSQL server because of the startup handshake.
-Furthermore, PostgreSQL can only support a limited number of clients...it depends on the amount of ram on your database server, but generally more than 100 clients at a time is a __very bad thing__. :tm: Additionally, PostgreSQL can only execute 1 query at a time per connected client, so pipelining all queries for all requests through a single, long-lived client will likely introduce a bottleneck into your application if you need high concurrency.
+Furthermore, PostgreSQL can support only a limited number of clients...it depends on the amount of ram on your database server, but generally more than 100 clients at a time is a __very bad thing__. :tm: Additionally, PostgreSQL can only execute 1 query at a time per connected client, so pipelining all queries for all requests through a single, long-lived client will likely introduce a bottleneck into your application if you need high concurrency.

-With that in mind we can imagine a situtation where you have a web server which connects and disconnects a new client for every web request or every query (don't do this!).
+With that in mind we can imagine a situation where you have a web server which connects and disconnects a new client for every web request or every query (don't do this!).
 If you get only 1 request at a time everything will seem to work fine, though it will be a touch slower due to the connection overhead.
 Once you get >100 simultaneous requests your web server will attempt to open 100 connections to the PostgreSQL backend and :boom: you'll run out of memory on the PostgreSQL server, your database will become unresponsive, your app will seem to hang, and everything will break.
 Boooo!

 __Good news__: node-postgres ships with built in client pooling.
 Client pooling allows your application to use a pool of already connected clients and reuse them for each request to your application.
 If your app needs to make more queries than there are available clients in the pool the queries will queue instead of overwhelming your database & causing a cascading failure. :thumbsup: